AchintyaX/NumpyStack/MatplotlibBasics/README.md

 Matplotlib is necessary because it is very necessary because while assesing the perfromance of your machine learning model you need to visualize that the model is working perfectly and if it not then you need to change the parameters

 # About the Repo
-here are some functions basically, plots which are highly used to while machine learning so as to analyse the data
+Here are some functions basically, plots which are highly used to while machine learning so as to analyse the data

 # What next
 There are various properties of the graphs that have been untouched, it would be fun if you would play with them